-Seasonal Allergy Shots Specialist in Coral Gables, FL and Palmetto Bay, FL
+Seasonal Allergy Shots Specialist in Coral Gables and Palmetto Bay, FL

 Do you find that your allergies are bad during a certain time of the year?
 Then you may have seasonal allergies, at Piniella Asthma and Allergy clinic we can provide seasonal allergy shots and relief for your seasonal allergies.
-Call us today or request an appointment online.
+Contact us today for more information or request an appointment online.
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Do you provide seasonal allergy shots at Piniella Asthma + Allergy?

 Allergies are something that affect everyone.
 Whether you exhibit symptoms or someone you love does, allergies affect everyone in one way or another.
 From sneezing and itching to the food and material that we come into contact with, allergies present themselves in various different ways.
 The seasons have a significant effect on allergies, as well, from pollen in the spring to dry wind in the summer, weather often aggravates particulates that then exacerbate symptoms.
 Thankfully, there are many treatments and preventative measures to alleviate symptoms and potentially rid them completely.

 Allergy season is usually most severe in the spring, around the first week of May.
 That’s because seasonal allergies — called allergic rhinitis or hay fever — commonly occur due to pollen from trees and grass, which are most prevalent in the spring and early summer.

 For areas that rarely if ever see a frost, the start of the year is the start of the allergy season.
 As soon as days start to lengthen a bit, grass begins to grow and releases pollen to spread.
 By February, the grass is flowering in the Deep South and parts of the Carolinas across the Texas and New Mexico valleys and into central California, with tree pollens joining the pollen party as well.